kriswebdev/BaseXML/README.md

 Requirements
 ------------

-Your XML 1.0 (or above) document must use the default UTF-8 encoding, which is the default encoding, i.e.:
+Your XML 1.0 (or above) document must use the default UTF-8 encoding, i.e.:

         <?xml version="1.0" encoding="UTF-8" ?>